 This article has its roots in a seminar held at the Antonio Ratti Textile Center of the Metropolitan Museum of Art, in May 2016.
 Its topic was the differentiation of crocheted fabric structures from other forms of looping, as a facet of the documentation of museum collections.
 A background paper for the seminar, titled “Defining Crochet,” was then expanded and submitted to the journal Textile History, where it was published online on 11 December 2018, and in print in late March 2019.

 The Princess Frederick William Stitch — Journal of Dress History, Volume 4, Issue 2, Summer 2020, pp. 75–113.

-A corresponding article about Tunisian crochet was published in the Summer 2020 issue of The Journal of Dress History, with the full title “The Princess Frederick William Stitch: The Parallel Emergence of Long–Hook Crochet in Prussia and England in 1858.”
-It is based on an unpublished presentation I made at the Knitting History Forum conference in London in November 2018.
+An article about Tunisian crochet (corresponding to the preceding one) appears in the Summer 2020 issue of The Journal of Dress History, with the full title “The Princess Frederick William Stitch: The Parallel Emergence of Long–Hook Crochet in Prussia and England in 1858.”
+It is based on an unpublished presentation made at the Knitting History Forum conference in London in November 2018.

 Evolution in Early Crochet — PieceWork, Winter 2020, pp. 47–51.

 This is a second study that addresses a facet of the history of crochet from the perspective of the tool used for it.
 The article has the full title “Evolution in Early Crochet: From Flat-Hook Knitting to Slip-Stitch Crochet.”
 It supplants several posts on this blog that dealt with focused aspects of the topic and were taken offline when the article was being prepared for submission.
 Details in those posts that are not covered in the article have been merged and extended in a subsequent post.

 - The issue where the article appears can be obtained digitally and in print from the publisher of PieceWork.